Rafail-Athos-Panagi/cyprus-legal-chatbot/README.md

 - Connect the model service for AI responses and retrieval tasks
 - Keep authentication and user data handling consistent across services

-## Contributing

-Contributions are welcome.
-If you would like to improve the project:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-This project is currently unlicensed.
-If you plan to publish it publicly, consider adding an appropriate license file such as MIT or Apache 2.0.

 ## Contact

 For questions or collaboration, please reach out through the repository issues or the project maintainer.